erik-singleton/sasucker.github.io/README.md

 * The logout button at the top is not conditional; this is due to how I structured the home page.
 There is one ui-view element in the body where all of the templates are injected; the menu at the top is a part of the base template and does not appear to get redrawn on digest cycles (even with a directive associated with it).
   * I would restructure the page to have 3 ui-views; one for header body and footer.

+### Document Structure

+* All source js files are located in scripts/
+* sass/ has all of the SASS files
+* Templates are stored in template/ directory
+* Assets are from bower_components/
+* Production minified scripts are located in dist/